 Bam!
 Pow!
 Zot!
 And he’s down for the count.

-They’re working way harder at that race than the rest of us.
-By pulling up the rear, they’re spending double–sometimes triple–the amount of time on the course as faster runners.
+They’re working way harder for way longer.
+By pulling up the rear, they’re spending double or triple the amount of time on the course as faster runners.

-That means they are taking way more punishment, and–if you ask me–that means they’re way stronger.
+To me, that just indicates that they’re way stronger.
 Running is an endurance sport, and the longer you’re out there, the more you have to endure.
 Hence, slower runners are stronger.
 Bam.
 Logic.

 Since I’m talking about superheroes, I can’t not mention the idea of penguin runners.
-No, not like the rotund rogue from the Batman comics, though I bet he wouldn’t be getting any first-place finishes, either.
+No, not like the rotund rogue from the Batman comics.
+But I can’t imagine he would be getting any first-place finishes, either.
 Even in his age-group.

 Penguins don’t care about Runner’s World articles on how to run faster.
 They’re not interested in breaking PRs and crossing the finish line a few seconds faster than the people around them.